avajs/ava/readme.md

 Note that a match pattern takes precedence over `.only`, and *any tests without an explicit title will* **not run** *if a match pattern is supplied.*

-### Skip-tests
+### Skipping tests

-Skip-tests are shown in the output as skipped but never run.
-Skip-tests require a function.
+Sometimes failing tests can be hard to fix.
+You can tell AVA to skip these tests using the `.skip` modifier.
+They'll still be shown in the output (as having been skipped) but are never run.

 ```js
 test.skip('will not be run', t => {
 	t.fail();
 });
 ```

+You must specify the callback function.

 ### Todo-tests